sgupta229/Breakout/DESIGN.md

 The design goals of our projects was to make classes easy to read and understand by the user.
 We wanted to separate as many things as possible so that each class had one specific purpose rather than being a general class that does a lot of things.
+This is why we have a lot of classes a few abstract hierarchical structures.

 **How to add new features**